HTML to PDF

 CSS Support

-LibreOffice renders HTML with CSS styling including fonts, colors, margins, tables, and basic layout properties.
+LibreOffice renders HTML with CSS styling including fonts, colors, margins, padding, borders, tables, lists, and basic positioning properties.

-The resulting PDF is a clean, paginated document suitable for printing or archiving, free of browser UI elements.
+The resulting PDF is a clean, paginated document free of browser UI elements — suitable for printing, archiving, and professional distribution.

 Fast Rendering

-HTML content is converted to PDF in seconds, even for longer documents with complex markup and styling.
+HTML content is converted to PDF in seconds, even for longer documents with complex tables and extensive CSS styling.

 Secure Processing